PRACTICAL ASPECTS OF THE

 - Physical distribution of the warehouses.

-- Necessity of special care to avoid deterioration.
+- The necessity of special care to avoid deterioration.

 - Product homogeneity to a group in an area.